cedricblondeau/magento2-ansible-vagrant/README.md

 By default, Magento2 files lives in the box.

 It's up to you to configure your preferred sync solution.

-Here are several ideas:
+Here are some ideas:

 #### NFS (host => guest)